Sunni Board to build mosque, hospital on five-acre site

 "It has been decided at a meeting of the board to take the five-acre land given to us by the UP government," board chairman Zufar Farooqui told reporters.
 He said the board will set up a trust soon for the construction of the mosque.

-Soon after last year’s verdict on the Ayodhya land dispute, there were suggestions that the Sunni board should not accept the plot.
-There were also suggestions that instead of a mosque to replace the demolished Babri Masjid, the Muslim community should build a public facility like a hospital there.
+Soon after last year's verdict on the Ayodhya land dispute, there were suggestions that the Sunni board should not accept an alternative plot.
+There were also suggestions that instead of a mosque to replace the demolished Babri Masjid, the Muslim community should build a public facility, like a hospital, there.

 The Sunni Waqf Board, however, made it clear that rejecting the site was not an option.
 "Following the Supreme Court verdict, the Sunni Waqf Board does not have the choice of rejecting the five-acre alternative land for the construction of a mosque in Ayodhya as it would amount to contempt of court," Farooqui had said earlier.

-The allotment letter is for a plot at Dhannipur village in Ayodhya's Sohawal area, on the Ayodhya-Lucknow highway about 20 km from the district headquarters.
+The allotment letter is for a plot at Dhannipur village in Ayodhya's Sohawal area, about 20 km from the district headquarters on the Ayodhya-Lucknow highway.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)